GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

-1. Add `.python-version` to your [global gitignore file](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore), so it wont be committed into the repository.
+1. Add `.python-version` to your [global gitignore file](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore), so it won't be committed into the repository.